tomy2105/KnowledgeNotes/cpp/cpp17.md

 ### New algortihms and functions

-Several new algorithms have been introduced:
+Several new algorithms have been introduced (with support for parallelism):

 - `std::for_each_n` - for each for first n elements
 - `std::exclusive_scan` - an exclusive prefix sum operation on a range using binary operator
 - `std::inclusive_scan` - an inclusive prefix sum operation on a range  using binary operator
 - `std::transform_exclusive_scan` - combination of transform and exclusive_scan
 - `std::transform_inclusive_scan` - combination of transform and inclusive_scan
-- `std::reduce` - reduces range using binary operator (similar to accumulate)
+- `std::reduce` - reduces range using binary operator (similar to accumulate but doesn't gaurantee left to right order)
 - `std::transform_reduce` - combination of transform and reduce
 - `std::clamp` - value between two boundaries
 - `std::gcd`, `std::lcm` - common denominator and multiplier